stuvio/sandbox/README.md

         value: function() { alert( 'Hello World!' ) }
     }

+### Select

+    var options = [
+        { name: 'Option 1', value: 1 },
+        { name: 'Option 2', value: 2 },
+        { name: 'Option 3', value: 3 }
+    ];

+    propName: {
+        type: 'select',
+        label: 'The select',
+        description: 'An example select',
+        value: options[0],
+        // If options are objects, the key of the property to use as a label
+        display: 'name'
+    }

+## Hidden Settings

+The `settings` object is where you should store all configurable parameters for your Generator.
+Sometimes however, you may not want to expose a setting to the user and instead use it simply to store data internally.
+In this case, you should still specify a type for the setting, but you can add an additional property named `hidden` in order to tell the Stuvio UI generator _not_ to build any interface for this setting.
+For example, the following setting will still be serialized and can be manipulated from within a Generator, but will be hidden from the user:

+    someHiddenImage: {
+        type: 'image',
+        hidden: true,
+        value: new Image()
+    }

 ## Using Randomness

 If you want to use pseudo-random numbers in your Generator, make sure you keep it deterministic.
 This is because the output from your Generator must be reproducible - creating the same image from the same settings in a predictable manner.